 - Complete a research thesis (6 credits of PSY599 Thesis).

 These requirements are summarized in the PSY MA Map.
+More information is available in the NMSU Graduate Catalog.

 No practical experience is required.
 Also, there is no non-thesis option.